 In 1863, Abraham Lincoln returned the lands to the Catholic church, but there was little left of Mission Santa Cruz.
 What little that remained was put up for sale, but no one would buy it.
 In 1889 a white-painted, Gothic-style brick church was built on the mission's site.

 History in the 20th Century

 In 1930, a wealthy family started to build a full-sized replica near the original site, but they lost money in the stock market crash and could only build something half the size of the original.

 The only original building left was used for Indian housing, built-in 1824.

 Layout, Floor Plan, Buildings, and Grounds

 The first permanent church at Santa Cruz was built in 1793-1794.

-The Mission Santa Cruz picture above shows its cattle brand.
+The Mission Santa Cruz picture shows its cattle brand.
 It was drawn from samples on display at Mission San Francisco Solano and Mission San Antonio.
-It's one of several mission brands that include the letter "A" in various forms, but we have not been able to find out its origin.
+It's one of several mission brands that include the letter "A" in various forms, but unable to find out its origin.